appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ![](https://cdn.appcircle.io/docs/assets/self-hosted-appcircle-login-page.png)

-Login to self-hosted appcircle with `initialUsername` and `initialPassword` that we have configured in above steps.
+Login to self-hosted Appcircle with `initialUsername` and `initialPassword` that we have configured in above steps.
 For our example, user name is `admin@spacetech.com`.

 ![](https://cdn.appcircle.io/docs/assets/self-hosted-appcircle-dashboard-page.png)